Alixxx-please/SimpliciText/README.md

 # <center>SimpliciText</center>

 ## What
-**SimpliciText** can be described as a powerful, minimal text editor.
+**SimpliciText** can be described as a powerful, lightweight minimal text editor.

 ## Why
 I simply wanted to make this my first project, but got far enough to feel like sharing it with everyone.